What is ergonomics?

 Create a better safety culture

-Creating and fostering the safety & health culture at your company will lead to better human performance for your organization.
+Creating and fostering the safety & health culture at your company will lead to better human performance for your organisation.
 Ergonomics shows your company’s commitment to safety and health as a core value.

 The cumulative effect of the previous four benefits of ergonomics is a stronger safety culture for your company.
 Healthy employees are your most valuable asset.